Canadian Pain Task Force Online Consultation

 • My Hernia mesh story .

-by Tuppence, about 4 years ago
+by Tuppence, over 4 years ago

 It began in 2006 ..had cut down abdominal surgery ..were on the incision was not healing ..but this surgery had made a hole in the bowel ..with that weakness it gave me a massive hernia ...l only told it would be repaired ...2 days after l had a terrible pain in that site .nausea and pain ...thinking it would go its just a hernia repair ...l was put on strong meds ..had a infection of fluids coming from the hernia site ..found it hard to eat ..their were days l could not get out of bed ..to much pain ..tests...
 Continue reading